-Psoriasis is a common, non-contagious, immune-mediated inflammatory disease in which there is an increase in the rate at which skin cells are produced and shed from the skin.
-Psoriasis can be a long-term disorder.
+Psoriasis is a common, non-contagious, long-term, immune-mediated inflammatory disease in which there is an increase in the rate at which skin cells are produced and shed from the skin.

 Psoriasis is described as an 'immune-mediated inflammatory disease'.
 This means the inflammation that contributes to the development of psoriasis is brought on by irregularities in the body's own immune system.